dmlc/gluon-nlp/docs/index.rst

 Here is a quick example that download and create a word embedding model and then compare the similarity between two words.
-(You can click the go button on the left bottom corner to run this example.)
+(You can click the go button on the right bottom corner to run this example.)

 .. raw:: html